rocicorp/replicache/README.md

 TODO.

 Currently Replicant server has its own auth mechanism based on JWT.
 However, this is for authing with Replicant.
 We now need to auth with customer.

+Clients will still need to auth w/ Replicache Server, too, for various reasons (e.g., admin).

 Hm.

 ## Images and Other Blobs